Register Now

 Saturday – Behavioral Medicine

-• Assess and care for patients with behavioral health disorders including alcohol use disorder and adult ADHD using both pharmacologic and non-pharmacologic treatment.
+• Assess and care for patients with behavioral health disorders including alcohol use disorder, mood disorders, and depression in older adults using both pharmacologic and non-pharmacologic treatment.